 This framework by Salas is, of course, only one framework and there are other popular models that you can incorporate into your team building activities.

-- Forming: This is in the early stages, when the team is assembled and the tasks are allocated.
+- Forming: This is in the early stages when the team is assembled and the tasks are allocated.
 The team members tend to behave independently and although goodwill may exist they do not know each other well enough to unconditionally trust one another, so team building will be important at this phase.
 Time will mostly be spent planning, collecting information and bonding with one and another.

-- Storming: Teams start to address the tasks that has been set.
+- Storming: Teams start to address the tasks that have been set.
 At this stage, they may compete for power and hierarchy and if this stage is badly managed it can lead to destruction for the team.
 This is when it is important to outline and create clear and clarified roles and responsibilities within a team.

 - Norming: This is when the team move towards harmony and will begin to agree on moves and values by which they will operate by.
 If the early stages of team building go good, the group will be beginning to trust each other and accept the vital contribution of each member.
-The risk here is that teams become complacent and loses their creative edge or drive, so it is important to keep the motivated by allowing them to solve problems and strengthening their interpersonal relationships.
+The risk here is that teams become complacent and loses their creative edge or drive, so it is important to keep them motivated by allowing them to solve problems and strengthening their interpersonal relationships.

 - Performing: This is when the team is strong and completing their tasks.
 If team building activities have been effective then the team will be strong and cohesive, teams at this stage will have a clear vision, focus on their goals, have clear roles and tasks are delegated effectively.